SidhantAl/Assignment4---Chicago/README.md

 P and regular content tags should be a thin font with adequate spacing in a dark color to be easy to read.

+*Background color changes to a light shade or white, depending on the designers preference*

 #### Form